Ludwiggle/GRUMIDI/README.md

 A GRU<sup>1</sup>-based RNN<sup>2</sup> for rhythmic pattern generation.
-The RNN model is a [char-rnn](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) trained on a sequence of
+The RNN model is a [char-rnn](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) that gets trained on an input MIDI file encoded as a sequence of [unit vectors](https://en.wikipedia.org/wiki/Unit_vector)
-[unit vectors](https://en.wikipedia.org/wiki/Unit_vector)
-representing the input MIDI file.

 ## Prerequisite